 Son is a wonderful and underrated Cuban dance.
 In this article we will discuss what makes Son so special and how it is relevant to Cuban Salsa dancers.

 And here we are, to talk about the beauty of Son, which I hope will, in turn, inspire you to better understand and practice this wonderful dance.
-I know, that in my earlier dancing days, I had the wrong impression that Son is “Old”, just a boring version of Salsa.
+I know, that in my earlier dancing days, I had the wrong impression that Son is “Old” or just a boring version of Salsa.
 Time taught me how wrong I was, and I hope to pass on my realization to you.

 So what is actually the difference between Son and Salsa?